xiaoxiae/videos/12-state-space/SCRIPT.md

 To fix it, we'll replace the regular queue with a priority queue (similar to A*) to always visit the state that is closest to the start.

 \marginpar{\texttt{Dijkstra}}
-Here is the implementation, side by side with the BFS implementation -- as you can see, the algorithms are very similar with only a few differences.
+Here is the implementation, side by side with the BFS implementation.
+As you can see, the algorithms are very similar with only a few differences.

 Dijkstra uses a heap instead of the deque, which is a data structure that can quickly return its smallest element.
 It uses it to always explore the element that is closest from the start.